bdastur/notes/aws/readme.md

   * You must provide the appropriate Oracle DB license
   * You are responsible for tracking and managing licenses.

+* Amazon RDS supports Microsoft SQL Server Enterprise edition and the license is available *only* under the BYOL model.

 #### Amazon Aurora:
 * Offers enterprise grade commercial database technology while offering the simplicity and cost effectiveness of an open source database.